-The global pandemic has added great uncertainty to our lives in the past six months, and yet many high school students have raised a collective voice of assurance about one important issue: racism in America.
+The global pandemic added great uncertainty to our lives in the early 2020s, and yet many high school students raised a collective voice of assurance about one important issue: racism in America.

 The May 25, 2020 death of George Floyd, a Black man in Minneapolis, Minnesota, sparked protests that spilled into the streets of urban and suburban centers across the U.S., often led by teens rallying around the Black Lives Matter movement.
 “It really takes action in order for real change to come,” said Foyun D., 16, in a New York Times article about a group of high school students in Katy, Texas, who banded together to organize and lead an activism march in their town.

 The fight for justice and equality is also strong in the business world.
-In fact, Black Lives Matter has increased the focus on racial inequalities in the workplace.
-At the Wharton School, which often leads the conversation on global business issues and trends, students, professors and administrators have long researched and innovated around diversity, equity and inclusion – or DEI — in business.
+In fact, Black Lives Matter increased the focus on racial inequalities in the workplace.
+At the Wharton School, which often leads the conversation on global business issues, students, professors and administrators have long researched and innovated around diversity, equity and inclusion – or DEI — in business.
 DEI is a movement of its own.

-Nia Robinson, a Wharton junior and co-founder of the Wharton Equity, Diversity and Inclusion Group, a new student initiative fostering diversity and inclusion at Wharton, provides a snapshot of DEI: “At the most basic level, diversity is who is in the room [what differences are represented around the table?]; inclusivity is who has influence in the room [do all voices have the opportunity to contribute?]; and equity is do we have fair practices for those in the room [for example, are men and women paid an equal wage?].”
+Nia Robinson, a former undergraduate student at the Wharton School of the University of Pennsylvania and co-founder of the Wharton Equity, Diversity and Inclusion Group, a student initiative fostering diversity and inclusion at Wharton, provides a snapshot of DEI: “At the most basic level, diversity is who is in the room [what differences are represented around the table?]; inclusivity is who has influence in the room [do all voices have the opportunity to contribute?]; and equity is do we have fair practices for those in the room [for example, are men and women paid an equal wage?].”

 “The truth is, when something isn’t your reality, you don’t see it.” — Gwen Houston, Diversity Expert